IamM47Z/Script-Pack/README.md

-# animesonline.cc Script Pack
+# Script Pack

-This Repo has a few scripts for animesonline.cc
+This Repo has a few scripts for some random websites